 Texts.
-Participants read four short texts: two narrative literary texts and two expository texts.
+Participants read four short texts, two narrative literary texts and two expository texts.
 One text of each type was used for think-aloud protocols.
-The participants read the two other texts-one of each type-silently, and answered comprehension questions about the texts (see Procedure, below).
-The narrative texts were "Spa" (34 sentences, 116 clauses) and "All About Suicide" (31 sentences, 116 clauses).
-"Spa" is a fictional story by Carmen Martin Gaite (1993) about a bellboy who hears strange sounds from a hotel room and, after a long decision process, breaks into the room to save the woman in the room.
-An excerpt illustrates the narrative style: "The bellboy stops knocking for a moment and sticks his ear to the door; he doesn't know whether to go in or leave" (p.
-3).
-"All About Suicide" is a fictional story by Luisa Valenzuela (1988) about a politician contemplating suicide.
-The expository texts were "Comet Fire" (19 sentences, 81 clauses) and "Viruses" (23 sentences, 82 clauses).
+The participants read the two other texts silently, one of each type, and answered comprehension questions about the texts (see procedures below).
+The narrative texts were Spa (34 sentences, 116 clauses) and All about suicide (31 sentences, 116 clauses).
+Spa, is a fictional story by Carmen Martin Gaite (1993) about a bellboy who hears strange sounds from a hotel room and, after a long decision process, breaks into the room to save the woman in the room.
+An excerpt illustrates the narrative style: "The bellboy stops knocking for a moment and sticks his ear to the door; he doesn't know whether to go in or leave."
+All about suicide, is a fictional story by Luisa Valenzuela (1988) about a politician contemplating suicide.
+It begins: "Ismael grabbed the gun and slowly rubbed it across his face."
+The expository texts were Comet fire (19 sentences, 81 clauses) and Viruses (23 sentences, 82 clauses).
 Both these texts were used in previous research on the comprehension of expository texts (De Vega, 1990) and typify the kinds of information encountered in textbooks.
-"Comet Fire," adapted from Time Magazine (Angier, 1985), is about scientific theory and evidence concerning what caused the eradication of the dinosaurs.
-An excerpt illustrates the style:

-According to the much debated theory proposed in 1980 by the team of Luis Alvarez and his son Walter, an asteroid or comet hit the earth at the end of the Cretaceous Era, 65 million years ago, hurling such a quantity of dust into the atmosphere that the sun was darkened for months. (p.
-96)

-"Viruses," adapted from Time Magazine (Wallis, 1986), concerns the effects of the AIDS virus on the body.
-It begins, "It is a tiny invader, more or less one sixteen thousandth of the size of a pin head, and it often penetrates a victim's bloodstream after sexual contact" (p.
-66).
+Comet fire, adapted from Time Magazine (1985), is about scientific theory and evidence concerning what caused the eradication of the dinosaurs.
+An excerpt illustrates the style: "According to the much debated theory proposed in 1980 by the team of Luis Alvarez and his son Walter, an asteroid or comet hit the earth at the end of the Cretaceous Era, 65 million years ago, hurling such a quantity of dust into the atmosphere that the sun was darkened for months."
+Viruses, adapted from Time Magazine (1986), concerns the effects of the AIDS virus on the body.
+It begins: "It is a tiny invader, more or less one sixteen thousandth of the size of a pin head, and it often penetrates a victim's bloodstream after sexual contact."
 The practice texts were similar to each kind of target text.

 Questionnaire of metacognitive strategies.
-To ascertain whether participant awareness of strategies was affected by reading goal, we asked participants to complete a questionnaire.
-All participants received the same questionnaire but were asked to respond according to the reading purpose they had been given ("When reading for entertainment ..." or "When reading to study ...").
-The questions included the following: When you feel that you have really understood something that you read, what does that mean?
+To ascertain whether participant awareness of strategies was affected by reading goal, participants were asked to complete a questionnaire.

+Participants received the same questionnaire but were asked to respond according to the reading purpose they had been given ("When reading for entertainment..." or "When reading to study...").
+The questions included: When you feel that you have really understood something that you read, what does that mean?
 What sort of problems can occur in trying to comprehend, and is there anything you can do when one encounters such a problem?
-What sorts of problems do you think other people have most often in reading, and what would you tell them to do about these problems?
+What sorts of problems do you think other people have most often in reading.
+What would you tell them to do about them?